solesotica/ache-polyamines/README.md

 # In silico characterization of polyamine binding to acetylcholinesterase
+María S. Labanda, Enrique Ronsenbaum, Andrés Venturino, Luciana Capece

-This repository contains all the input files used in the study.
+This repository contains the input files used to perform the docking and molecular dynamics simulations described in the manuscript currently under review.